Wissembourg: Sights

 The town, set in a landscape of wheat fields, retains a former Benedictine monastery with its large-scale Gothic church, now the parish church of Saints Peter and Paul's church (Église Saints-Pierre-et-Paul).
 Other medieval churches are the Lutheran St John's church (Église Saint-Jean), and the Romanesque St Ulrich's church (Église Saint-Ulrich) in Altenstadt.
 The 13th-century Dominican church now serves as the cultural center "La Nef".
 The Grenier aux Dîmes (tithe barn) belonging to the abbey is from the 18th century but an ancient foundation.
-Noteworthy houses are the medieval "Salt house" (Maison du sel), the Renaissance "House of l'Ami Fritz" and the Baroque town hall, a work by Joseph Massol.
+Noteworthy houses are the medieval "Salt house" (Maison du sel), the Renaissance "House of l'Ami Fritz," the Baroque town hall, a work by Joseph Massol, and Château du Geisberg.